‘Blue Whale’ game: ‘Fake news’ about teens spread internationally

-Referring to the suicide figures cited in virtually all the “coverage” of this fake news,: “Another ‘fact” taken up by Russian media (not mainstream)” and cited in un-fact-checked articles in AOL.com and the Huffington Post, “is that in a period of 6 months (December 2015-May 2016) there were 130 teen suicides in Russia, and 80 of the teens were members of such groups – does this prove causality?
-Or was it that vulnerable teens were attracted to this ‘magic’ subculture?
-And Russia was always one of the leading countries with highest teen suicides in the world.”
+Referring to the suicide figures cited in virtually all the “coverage” of this fake news: “Another ‘fact” taken up by Russian media (not mainstream)” and cited in un-fact-checked articles in AOL.com and the Huffington Post, “is that in a period of 6 months (December 2015-May 2016) there were 130 teen suicides in Russia, and 80 of the teens were members of such groups – does this prove causality?
+Or was it that vulnerable teens were attracted to this ‘magical’ subculture?
+And Russia was always one of the leading countries with highest [number of] teen suicides in the world.”

 Media literacy is protective

 “It would be very bad if the fake is taken up by Western media,” Apostolov wrote, “because then Russian and other countries’ media will re-publish the stories and point at them as a proof that all this garbage is true.”
 Google News turned up a number of stories in the UK, as well as coverage in Asia.